 There was a Second Wave that started to build when Lockdown I was relaxed in July 2020.
 And it looks like Lockdown II in November 2020 did indeed have a beneficial effect – but not as much as was needed.
-So, when it too was relaxed at the start of December 2020 then … infections took off again.
+So, when it too was relaxed at the start of December 2020 then … infections took off again … even faster than before!

-That is the nature of epidemics and exponential growth.
-It seems we have not learned that painful lesson well enough.
+That is the nature of epidemics and of exponential growth.
+It seems we have not learned those painful lessons well enough.

 Are we back to square one?

-And the emerging news of a new, even more contagious, variant has only compounded our misery.
-And it is hard to separate the effect of that out from all the other factors that are fuelling the Third Wave.
+The emerging news of an even more contagious variant has only compounded our misery, but it is hard to separate the effect of that out from all the other factors that are fuelling the Third Wave.

 Is there no end to this recurring nightmare?

 The short answer is – “It will end“.
 It cannot continue forever.
-All epidemics eventually burn themselves out when there are too few susceptible people left to infect; when the R number naturally gravitates to 1.0; and we enter what is called the “endemic” phase.
+All epidemics eventually burn themselves out when there are too few susceptible people left to infect; when the R number naturally gravitates to 1.0; and when we enter the “endemic” phase.

 How close are we to that end game?

-Well, we are certainly a lot closer than we were in July 2020 because millions more have been exposed, infected and recovered and many were completely asymptomatic.
+Well, we are certainly a lot closer than we were in July 2020 because millions more people have been exposed, infected and recovered and many were completely asymptomatic.
 It is estimated that about a third of those who catch it do not have any symptoms – so they will not step forward to be tested and will not appear in the statistics.
 But they can unwittingly and silently spread the virus while they are infectious.
 And many do are symptomatic do not come get tested so they won’t appear in the statistics either.

 And there are now two new players in the COVID-19 Game … the Pfizer vaccine and the Oxford vaccine.
 They are the White Knights and they are on our side.

-And now we must manufacture, distribute and administer these life-saving vaccines to 65 million people as soon as possible.
+So, now we must manufacture, distribute and administer these sickness-preventing vaccines to 65 million people as soon as possible.
 That is a massive logistical challenge when we are already fighting battles on many fronts.
 It seems impossible.

 Or do we?